Josh Harrop: Preston North End

 On 23 June 2017, Preston North End announced Harrop would join on 3 July, signing a four-year contract for an undisclosed compensation agreement.
 On 29 September 2018, during a 3–2 loss to West Bromwich Albion, Harrop suffered an anterior cruciate ligament injury, which kept him out for the rest of the season.
 He made his return in August 2019, coming off the bench to score in a 4–0 win over Bradford City in the first round of the 2019–20 EFL Cup.
 He also scored in his next two matches, a 3–1 home win over Stoke City in the league and a 2–2 draw at home to Hull City in the second round of the EFL Cup, in which he also provided an assist and scored in the subsequent penalty shoot-out.

 In January 2021, Harrop joined League One club Ipswich Town on loan.
 Harrop made 15 appearances during his loan spell at Ipswich.

 On 27 January 2022, Harrop joined League One side Fleetwood Town on loan until the end of the 2021–22 season.

 Harrop was placed on the transfer list on 7 May 2022 at the conclusion of the 2021–22 season.
 On 1 September 2022, Harrop had his contract terminated by mutual consent.

 Northampton Town

 On 12 December 2022, Harrop joined League Two side Northampton Town on a short-term contract.

 Cheltenham Town

 On 22 January 2024, Harrop joined League One club Cheltenham Town on a short-term contract until the end of the season.

+Baller League UK career

+In 2023, Harrop joined the newly formed Baller League, assigned to the side FC Rules the World, where he played 9 games, scoring 8 times, and assisting 4 times.
+After FC Rules the World folded, Harrop joined Deportrio for Season 2.